Representing Clients in Baton Rouge, Prairieville & throughout Southern Louisiana

 The outcome of your DWI case hinges critically on who you choose to defend your legal rights.
 The United States Constitution guarantees you the right to select the legal counsel of your choice to defend your rights in criminal proceedings brought against you by the government.
 It is extremely important that you find an attorney who suits your needs and understands how to communicate with you.
 In selecting a DWI defense attorney in Baton Rouge to represent you, you should evaluate several candidate attorneys and request information about each individual attorney's qualifications and experience in handling matters of this nature.

-We represent clients in Baton Rouge, Gonzales, Prairieville, Livingston Parish, Ascension Parish, and West Baton Rouge Parish.
+We represent clients in Baton Rouge, Gonzales, Prairieville, Livingston Parish, Ascension Parish, West Baton Rouge Parish, Prairieville, Zachary, LA and the surrounding areas.